 Innovative Research Programs

 The Division of Gastroenterology is committed to utilizing the best traditions of clinical medicine and applying the latest research findings to diagnose and treat the entire digestive system.
-We have a strong, internationally renowned basic science research effort.
-Each of our disease areas is actively involved in research programs, allowing us to provide cutting-edge therapies and clinical trials to our patients.
+We have a strong, internationally renowned basic science research program with significant support through federal and foundation grants.
+Each of our disease centers is actively conducting cutting-edge research, including clinical trials, with emphasis on integrating laboratory-based findings with patient care

-Our Crohn's and Colitis Center is a designated NIDDK (National Institute of Diabetes and Digestive and Kidney Disease) Digestive Disease Research Center.
-We maintain highly sought-after advanced fellowships in inflammatory bowel disease, hepatology, obesity medicine, GI motility, and interventional endoscopy.
+Our Crohn's and Colitis Center is a designated National Institute of Diabetes and Digestive and Kidney Disease (NIDDK) Digestive Disease Research Center.
+We maintain highly sought-after advanced fellowships in inflammatory bowel disease, hepatology, obesity medicine and GI motility.

 Learn more about Gastroenterology's focused efforts toward IBD-oriented research at the NIH-funded Center for the Study of Inflammatory Bowel Disease (CSIBD).